 Also, IIRC, I think Scumback speakers are broken in on a variac.
 Jim will correct me if I'm wrong.

-I have broken in speakers by connecting them to my stereo.
++1 - I have heard this method more than a few times!!I have broken in speakers by connecting them to my stereo.
 I just threaded the bare wires of the speaker cables around/through the guitar speaker terminals, cranked the radio and went to work.
 Did this for a couple of days.